BBEK-Anand/mplviz/README.md

 ---

-## 📝 Example Usage

-For detailed usage, check out the example notebooks and demos in the `examples/` folder.

----

 ## 🤝 Contributing

 1. Fork the repository.
-2. Create your branch (`git checkout -b feature-name`).
+2. Create a new branch (`git checkout -b feature-name`).
 3. Commit your changes (`git commit -am 'Add feature'`).
-4. Push to the branch (`git push origin feature-name`).
+4. Push your branch (`git push origin feature-name`).
-5. Create a new Pull Request.
+5. Open a Pull Request.

 ---

 ## 📄 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See the `LICENSE` file for more information.

 ---

 ## 🙋‍♂️ Questions?

-Feel free to open an issue or reach out to the repository maintainers.
-You can also contribute to the documentation or add more features to enhance this project.
+If you have any questions or issues, feel free to open an issue on the GitHub repository.
+You can also contribute by improving the documentation or adding new features!

 ---

 ## 📍 Future Enhancements

-* Adding interactive support with tools like `mplcursors` or `plotly`.
+* Adding interactive features with libraries like `mplcursors` or `plotly`.
-* Improving figure layout and positioning for complex plots.
+* Improving subplot layout and positioning for more complex figure structures.
-* Export to more formats like SVG, LaTeX-friendly output, etc.
+* Expanding export options (e.g., support for SVG, LaTeX-friendly outputs).
-* Automatic color mapping for scatter plots or heatmaps.
+* Automatic color-mapping for scatter plots or heatmaps.